 Hatch is a blue-collar town, with 45.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hatch is a village of service providers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Hatch who work in farm management occupations (15.26%), management occupations (9.93%), and healthcare suport services (8.44%).

-Being a small village, Hatch does not have a public transit system used by locals to get to and from work.
+Hatch is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Hatch is an extremely ethnically-diverse village.
 The people who call Hatch home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Hatch, accounting for 84.40% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hatch residents report their race to be White.
 Important ancestries of people in Hatch include Irish, English, German, Italian, and Austrian.